JedBackus/Portfolio/README.md

 In attempting to keep it to only my own code several of these projects won't function completely, becasue they depend on other files/code that I did not write.
 I hope the code in these files demonstrates my skill in a digestable way.
 If you need a fully functioning version, please contact me and I will provide you with the necessary code.

+The Database example contains code for creating a MySQL relational database (SQL, DDL, DML, PL/SQL, etc..) as well as code for a web based interface (Node.js, HTML, CSS).